Walter fitz Alan: Galloway

 Walter witnessed an act by Malcolm at Les Andelys in Normandy.
-This charter appears to reveal that Walter was one of the Scottish barons who accompanied the king upon the English campaign against the French at Toulouse in 1159.
+This charter appears to reveal that Walter was one of the Scottish barons who accompanied the king on his campaign against the Count of Toulouse in 1159.
 This record is the only known act of the king on the Continent.
 Malcolm returned to Scotland in 1160, having spent months campaigning in the service of the English.
 Upon his return, the king was forced to confront an attempted coup at Perth.
 Having successfully dealt with this considerable number of disaffected magnates, the twelfth- to thirteenth-century Chronicle of Holyrood and Chronicle of Melrose reveal that Malcolm launched three military expeditions into Galloway.
-Although the names of the king's accomplices are unrecorded, it is probable that Walter was amongst them.
+Although the names of the king's accomplices are unrecorded, Walter was probably among them.

 The circumstances surrounding these invasions are unclear; what is clear, however, is that Fergus, Lord of Galloway submitted to the Scots before the end of the year.
 Specifically, according to the thirteenth-century Gesta Annalia I, once the Scots subdued the Gallovidians, the conquerors forced Fergus to retire to Holyrood Abbey, and hand over his son, Uhtred, as a royal hostage.
-On one hand, it is possible that Fergus himself had precipitated Malcolm's Gallovian campaign, by raiding the territory between the rivers Urr and Nith.
+On one hand, Fergus himself may have precipitated Malcolm's Gallovian campaign, by raiding the territory between the rivers Urr and Nith.
 The fact that the Chronicle of Holyrood describes Malcolm's Gallovidian opponents as "federate enemies", and makes no mention of his sons, suggests that Fergus was supported by other accomplices.
-In fact, it is possible that Malcolm had encountered an alliance between Fergus and Somairle mac Gilla Brigte, King of the Isles.
+In fact, Malcolm may have encountered an alliance between Fergus and Somairle mac Gilla Brigte, King of the Isles.